email2ify/drf-frieds/README.md

 This aspect covers all API endpoint creation and database connections relating to the CRUD functionality of users who register.

+**Contact**

+This aspect covers all API endpoint creation and database connections relating to inquiries recieved by users.

+**Animals**

+This aspect covers all API endpoint creation and database for animals and african countries.
 <hr>
 <br>